'Gilmore Girls' Season 1, Episode 20: P.S. I Lo...

 No, Lorelai, that wouldn't have been good.
 But you know what is also not good?
 Neglecting to tell your boyfriend, who you know is a sensitive, try-hard, chatterbox, that you haven't talked to your daughter about your romantic reconciliation.
 If you're going to keep a secret from someone, at least do the most basic legwork to prevent leaks.
 It's sad to me that a woman in her 30's doesn't seem to have a firm grasp on secret keeping 101.
 Maybe she should sign up for a course at the Learning Annex.

 And Max!
 Why the fuck would he ever think it's appropriate to talk to Rory about her personal life at school?
 Her grades aren't suffering, she's not suicidal, and she hasn't approached him for advice, so he needs to mind his own business.
-How does Lorelai miss the thousands of red flags Max consistently throws up over the course of their messy relationship?
+How does Lorelai miss the thousands of red flags Max constantly throws up over the course of their messy relationship?
 He is clearly DESPERATE for a relationship/pseudo-father role and it makes me sad.
 Get a dog, Max.
 Train for a marathon.
-Maybe read a long, boring book you haven't had time for in the past.
+Maybe read a long, boring book you haven't had time for in the past (Take a note from Richard and check out "The Rise and Fall of the Roman Empire").
 Do literally anything that helps you stop being such a stage five clinger.
 Where are his friends?
 They need to grab him by the collar, throw some cold water into his face, and tell him to stop embarrassing himself.

 This episode makes me so angry that I don't even know if I have the stamina to discuss Luke and Lorelai.
 These two are in complete denial about their feelings for each other but pathetically transparent to everyone around them.
 I have close male friends but you know how many times I've gone clothes shopping for them?
 Zero.
 Because it's fucking weird!
 Especially if that male friend has a girlfriend.
-Rachel seems like a nice person and it's shitty of these two to continously lie to her about their feelings for each other.
+Rachel seems like a nice person and it's shitty to keep gaslighting her over this "platonic" relationship.
 Her face when she walks into the diner and sees Lorelai dressing Luke crushes me.
 I've been there, gf.
 Take your beautiful hair and effortless coolness and get the heck out of Stars Hollow.
 You deserve better.

 Random observations: